github-education-resources/guide/index.md

 ### 7. Get started with Git and GitHub

-We have various resources available: check out [our list of guides and tutorials][learning-materials] for learning how to use Git and GitHub, or our [official open source training materials][teaching-materials] if you want to walk your students through them.
+We have various resources available for Git and GitHub:

+* Our [list of guides and tutorials][learning-materials] for learning how to use them
+* Our [official open source training materials][teaching-materials] if you want to walk your students through them

 <!-- Links -->
 [discount]: /discount